tlelson/tlx/README.md

 - [Dynamodb Tools](tlx/dynamodb/README.md)

 ## Light install
-If this grows too large it may become a namespace packge so that parts can be installed easily.
-But until that time if you need a tool and only that tool, say for a deployment to AWS lambda or GCP App engine, then:
+If this grows too large it may become a namespace package so that parts can be installed easily.
+But until that time if you need a tool and only that tool, say for a deployment to WAS lambda or GAP App engine, then:

 1. Do a local install without dependencies:
 `pip install --no-deps -t package/location/ tlx`
-2. Remove all the things you dont need
+2. Remove all the things you don't need
 3. Run your project and install the dependencies as above until it works.